specify/specify7/specifyweb/backend/cache/redis/README.md

 ## Working With Other Data Structures

-There are currently simple adapters for Lists (RedisList) and Sets (RedisSet) and that behave with the same principles as RedisString:
+There are currently simple adapters for Lists (RedisList) and Sets (RedisSet) that behave with the same principles as RedisString:

 ```py
 from specifyweb.backend.cache.redis.connect import RedisConnection, RedisSet